-So, Visa and MasterCard created special small ticket interchange fees of 1.55% plus $0.04 that apply to swiped transactions of $15 or less involving non-reward credit or debit cards, knowing that a smaller per-transaction fee (even with a slightly larger percentage fee) would be more beneficial to the business.
+So, they created special small ticket interchange fees of 1.55% plus $0.04 that apply to swiped transactions of $15 or less involving non-reward credit or debit cards, knowing that a smaller per-transaction fee (even with a slightly larger percentage fee) would be more beneficial to the business.

 Small Ticket Interchange After Durbin

-The card brands and large issuing banks weren't too happy about having their debit interchange fees capped.
-So, they responded by raising regulated debit interchange fees to the cap across the board without regard to transaction size.
+The card brands and large issuing banks weren't happy about having their debit interchange fees capped.
+They responded by raising regulated debit interchange fees to the cap across the board without regard to transaction size.